alex-s168/slow-libs/doc/cacha20.md

   - let the new state be `hchacha20(key: state, nonce: protocol_constant)`
 - The result is the output state

+### Altrnative Variants
+- 12 (instead of 20) round version: 6 column + 6 diagonal rounds: This should still be secure enough for most applications
+- 8 (instead of 20) round version: 4 column + 4 diagonal rounds:
+  probably still secure enough for most applications, but only recommended for less-secure applications (ex: use as hash function inside balloon-hash, for proof-of-work)

 ### Credits
 Based on Loup Vaillant's ChaCha20 ECDH key derivation design: https://loup-vaillant.fr/articles/chacha20-key-derivation